Qin dynasty: Warring States period, c. 475–230 BC

 The geography of Qin's core territories – located at the heart of a region known as the Guanzhong – provided additional advantages, including fertile farmland, and a strategic position protected by mountains that made it a natural stronghold.
 The Guanzhong was in contrast with the flat, open Yangtze valley (also known as the "Guandong") to its south-east – during this period, Xianyang was the only capital city in China that did not require walls to be built around it.
 The legacy of Qin society within the Guanzhong inspired a Han-era adage that "Guanzhong produces generals, while Guandong produces ministers."
-The Qin's agricultural output, expanded via projects like the Wei River canal built in 246 BC, helped sustain their large army.
+The Qin's agricultural output helped sustain their large army, first expanded by Shang Yang's reforms and irrigation projects, and later via projects like the Wei River canal in 246 BC, said to have been engineered by Zheng Guo.

 Qin engaged in practical and ruthless warfare.
 From the preceding Spring and Autumn period (c.
 770), the prevailing philosophy had dictated war as a gentleman's activity; military commanders were instructed to respect what they perceived to be Heaven's laws in battle.
 For example, during a war Duke Xiang of Song was waging against Chu, he declined an opportunity to attack Chu forces that were crossing a river.
 After allowing them to cross and marshal their forces, he was decisively defeated in the ensuing battle.
 When he was admonished by his advisors for excessive courtesy to the enemy, he retorted, "The sage does not crush the feeble, nor give the order for attack until the enemy have formed their ranks."
 The Qin disregarded this military tradition, taking advantage of their enemy's weaknesses.
 A nobleman in the state of Wei accused Qin of being "avaricious, perverse, eager for profit, and without sincerity.
 It knows nothing about etiquette, proper relationships, and virtuous conduct, and if there be an opportunity for material gain, it will disregard its relatives as if they were animals."
 This, combined with strong leadership from long-lived rulers, an openness to employ talented men from other states, and a lack of internal opposition, contributed to the Qin's strong political base.